Jayson-Fong/python-libbruteforce/README.md

 # Purpose

-python-libbruteforce provides Python bindings for the [libbruteforce](https://crates.io/crates/libbruteforce) Rust crate.
-This package is meant to offer increased flexibility in scripting for red-teaming exercises and capture-the-flag competitions where the goal is to identify potentially compromised credentials or weak credentials.
+This package provides Python bindings for the [libbruteforce](https://crates.io/crates/libbruteforce) Rust crate in an effort to offer increased flexibility in scripting for red-teaming exercises and capture-the-flag competitions, particularly when the goal is to identify potentially compromised credentials or weak credentials.

 This package primarily leverages a defined alphabet alongside a minimum and maximum message length unlike traditional password cracking tools, which typically use wordlists.
 Due to the sheer number of possible combinations, brute-forcing